 Click here for my previous book review (also for fun): No Game No Life volume 5

-Brian Wilkerson is a freelance book reviewer, writing advice blogger and independent novelist.
+Brian Wilkerson is a independent novelist, freelance book reviewer, and writing advice blogger.
 He studied at the University of Minnesota and came away with bachelor degrees in English Literature and History (Classical Mediterranean Period concentration).